python/mypy/docs/source/stubgen.rst

     Run stubgen in Python 2 mode (the default is Python 3 mode).

 ``--ignore-errors``
-    Ignore any errors when trying to generate stubs for modules and packages.
-    This may be useful for C modules where runtime introspection is used intensively.
+    If an exception was raised during stub generation, continue to process any remaining modules instead of immediately failing with an error.

 ``--include-private``
-    Generate stubs for objects and members considered private (with single leading underscore and no trailing underscores).
+    Include definitions that are considered private in stubs (with names such as ``_foo`` with single leading underscore and no trailing underscores).

 ``--search-path PATH``
-    Specify module search directories, separated by colons (currently only used if ``--no-import`` is given).
+    Specify module search directories, separated by colons (only used if ``--no-import`` is given).

 ``--python-executable PATH``
-    Use Python interpreter at ``PATH`` for module finding and runtime introspection (has no effect with ``--no-import``).
-Currently only works for Python 2.
-In Python 3 mode only the default interpreter will be used.
+    Use Python interpreter at ``PATH`` for importing modules and runtime introspection.
+This has no effect with ``--no-import``, and this only works in Python 2 mode.
+In Python 3 mode the Python interpreter used to run stubgen will always be used.

 ``-o PATH``, ``--output PATH``
     Change the output directory.
-By default the stubs are written in ``./out`` directory.
-The output directory will be created if it didn't exist.
+By default the stubs are written in the ``./out`` directory.
+The output directory will be created if it doesn't exist.
 Existing stubs in the output directory will be overwritten without warning.